Citi is an advertising partner

 Keep paying your bills

 Remember, a balance transfer won’t happen overnight.
 It can take as little as a week for a balance to be transferred or upwards of three weeks.
 Until the transfer is complete, you need to make sure you’re still making any necessary payments on your old credit cards or you may rack up interest charges and late fees for missing payments.
-Double-check that you have a $0 balance on those old accounts before you stop making payments on them.
+Double-check that you have a $0 balance on those old accounts or no pending purchases before you stop making payments on them.

 What to do if your balance transfer is delayed

 If your balance transfer appears to be taking longer than it should, contact your balance transfer credit card’s customer service department.
-Remember that it can take some balance transfers close to a month to finish processing, so give your balance transfer some time before assuming there’s a delay.
+Remember it can take some balance transfers close to a month to finish processing, so give your balance transfer some time before assuming there’s a delay.

-You might also consider calling the customer service department of the credit card that you transferred the balance from.
+You might also consider calling the customer service department of the credit card you transferred the balance from.
 They might be able to give you some insight into how much longer you’ll need to wait before your balance transfer is complete.

 You should also continue making payments on your original credit card until the balance transfer process is complete.
 Make sure you make at least the minimum payment on time every month to avoid late fees and protect your credit score.